-A few days back, we guided you on how to Root and Install ClockworkMod Recovery on Samsung Galaxy Note 2 GT N7100.
-Today we aim at instructing you on how to Root, Install ClockworkMod Recovery and custom ROM on Galaxy Nexus GSM I9250.
+Today, we aim at instructing you on how to Root, Install ClockworkMod Recovery and custom ROM on Galaxy Nexus GSM I9250.
 Our Android community is expanding every single minute and each minute a lot of new users join us.
 Since everyone here is not expected to be aware of the word “Root”, “Custom Recovery” & “Custom ROMs”, so I will be defining and explaining these basic Android terms to you.
 Further, if you doubt anything, make sure to ask us through your comments and we’ll make our best efforts to solve your queries.

 Note, this guide is strictly for Windows users and would not work on MAC OS or any of the Linux-based OS.
-I will be splitting the guide into sub parts for the ease of understanding.
+I will be splitting the guide into subparts for the ease of understanding.

 - Rooting: Rooting is a process that allows any Android smartphone/ tablet user to gain root privileges over the android subsystem.
-Rooting not only helps in removing carrier limitations but also serves a purpose to change, remove or install operating system.
+Rooting not only helps in removing carrier limitations but also serves a purpose to change, remove or install an operating system.

-- ClockworkMod (CWM): A linux/ unix operating system employs a recovery and since Android being based on linux also has recovery.
-Clockworkmod is a secondary recovery system created by Koush, which adds enormous features like wiping partitions, flashing flash able .zip files like ROMs, kernels, patches etc to the stock device recovery.
+- ClockworkMod (CWM): A Linux/ UNIX operating system employs a recovery and since Android being based on Linux also has recovery.
+Clockworkmod is a secondary recovery system created by Koush, which adds enormous features like wiping partitions, flashing flashable .zip files like ROMs, kernels, patches, etc to the stock device recovery.

-- Custom ROMs: These are the aftermarket Android firmware which are not official supported by the device manufacturer.
+- Custom ROMs: These are the aftermarket Android firmware which is not officially supported by the device manufacturer.
 They are made available to the world by Android developers all around the world.
 Custom ROMs are either built from Google’s source code i.e AOSP (Android Open Source Project) or are modified versions of the device manufacturer’s ROM (Stock ROMs or Factory ROMs) with additional tweaks and extend functions which are not delivered with the Stock ROMs.
 Some of the popular Custom ROMs include CyanogenMod (CM), Android Open Kang Project (AOKP), MIUI, Codename Android (CNA), Oxygen, ParanoidAndroid and many more.

 Advantages of Rooting a Galaxy Nexus:

-A rooted Galaxy Nexus have always had enormous advantages over its unrooted variant.
+A rooted Galaxy Nexus has always had enormous advantages over its unrooted variant.
 Rooting denies all the limits that a device manufacturer or a carrier can force.
 It shall allow Android system access to any user which not only enables it to use certain apps but also allows to modify/ change the device kernel & its flash system.

 Are you afraid of rooting your device?
 Why so? because rooting can cause warranty issues in some Countries?
 Look, If rooting allows you to be the master of your device, being a master you can always command your device to go in the stock condition again.
 In simple words, If you can flash Custom ROMs/ Recoveries/ Kernels, then you can also restore everything to its factory condition easily.
 So, no more warranty issues.